DP458/Shutdown/README.md

 # Shutdown
-The Shutdown app is a graphical app that written in C++ with using WinAPI and allows to shutdown a local host or remote ones.
+The Shutdown app is an graphical app that written in C++ with using WinAPI and allows to shutdown a local host or remote ones.
+For details, see [Wiki](https://github.com/DP458/Shutdown/wiki).

 ![Shutdow Screenshot](doc/Screenshots/ShutdownScreenshot.png)

-## System Requirements
-The app is compatible with Windows 7 and can be work on higher Windows versions including Windows 10.

 ## Building
 There are 2 variants: